 The original SI Salisbury Club was chartered on 30 September 1978.

 The original Club insignia – chain and (right) the jewel.
-Since the Club closed the President’s Chain of Office (above) and the Vice President’s chain (below) have been in the safekeeping of Salisbury Museum.
+Since the Club closed the President’s Chain of Office (above) and the Vice President’s chain (below) had been in the safekeeping of Salisbury Museum.

 The Club supported many local, national and international charities over its years of operation.
 Members of the Club together raised over £150,000 for charitable causes during their 28 years.